-In the fall of 2023, an airborne magneto-telluric (MT) survey was completed that covered most of the Broach Property.
+In July 2023, an airborne magneto-telluric (MT) survey was completed that covered most of the Broach Property.
 The intention was to map structure and conductivity at depth and attempt to discern valid data beneath shallow horizontal conductive cretaceous layers.
 Results are pending.